 (1) Making management decisions within six months of the issuance of a final audit report (unless reserved by the Administrator) when nonconcurrences cannot be resolved at lower levels between NASA management and the auditors.

 c.
-The Director for Internal Controls and Management Systems shall be responsible for, in addition to Officials-in-Charge (OIC) responsibilities, overseeing overall Agency implementation of audit liaison, resolution and followup activities, including periodic asessments of recommendations and corrective action to identify trends or system-wide problems and to recommend solutions.
+The Deputy Director for Mission Support Directorate shall be responsible for, in addition to Officials-in-Charge (OIC) responsibilities, overseeing overall Agency implementation of audit liaison, resolution and follow-up activities, including periodic assessments of recommendations and corrective action to identify trends or system-wide problems and to recommend solutions.

-(1) Overseeing overall Agency implementation of audit liaison, resolution and followup activities, including periodic asessments of recommendations and corrective action to identify trends or system-wide problems and to recommend solutions.
+(1) Overseeing overall Agency implementation of audit liaison, resolution and follow-up activities, including periodic assessments of recommendations and corrective action to identify trends or system-wide problems and to recommend solutions.

 (3) Ensuring that management decisions shall be made on audit recommendations issued by the GAO and OIG within a maximum of six months of the issuance of the final report.

-(4) Preparing an annual report on the status of all open OIG audit reports for which final management action is pending shall be incorporated into NASA's annual Agency Financial Report (AFR).
+(4) Preparing an annual report on the status of all open OIG audit reports for which final management action is pending shall be incorporated into NASA's annual AFR.

 (5)Ensuring that the resolution and disposition of all audit reports are consistent with applicable laws, regulations, and Agency policy as provided by OMB Circular A-50.